martin-damien/requests-overview/Readme.md

 ## What is it for?

-Requests Overview is a single page application with low dependencies and complexity to have an overview of the Merge Request of a Gitlab instance.
+Requests Overview is a single page application, with low dependencies and complexity, to have an overview of the Merge Request of a Gitlab instance.

-It is designede to be displayed on a distant screen with no interaction.
+It is designed to be displayed on a distant screen with no interaction.

 ## Installation

-Simply clone project on a webserver (Apache, Nginx or everything able to serve files throush HTTP) and configure the application by copying `js/settings.dist.js` to `js/settings.js` and set the variables inside:
+Simply clone the project on a webserver (Apache, Nginx or everything able to serve files through HTTP) and configure the application by copying `js/settings.dist.js` to `js/settings.js` and set the variables inside:

 - `gitlabInstance` : The Gitlab instance URL with the trailing `api/v4` part.